AairTheGreat/StardewValleyMods/Better Panning/README.md

 If a game location file is deleted then the next time a player goes to the that area the file will be recreated.

-For example, if oyu are using a custom area like a Big Coop with a fishing pond, then you will need to delete the Big Coop.json and next time Stardew Valley is started then panning spots might show up in the modded Big Coop.
+For example, if you are using a custom area like a Big Coop with a fishing pond, then you will need to delete the Big Coop.json and next time Stardew Valley is started then panning spots might show up in the modded Big Coop.
 It does depend on a few things like if the water is considered open water or not, but the mod scans for valid panning spots if there is no data file.

 ## Troubleshooting